dzanotelli/drypy/drypy/docs/quickstart.rst

 ----------------

 Sometimes we have a requirement to dryrun a function but also need to mock its return value.
-The *sentinel* decorator can be used for this purpose:
+You can use :code:`sham` decorator with args for this purpose:

 .. code-block:: python

-   from drypy.patterns import sentinel
+   from drypy.patterns import sham

-   @sentinel(return_value=42)
+   @sham(return_value=42)
    def foo(bar):
        return 12